What is a pending order?

 Thanks to pending orders, the trader has another powerful tool that helps to use various strategies profitably, which helps to increase the number of openings or closings of positions.

 It is possible not to monitor the market 24 hours a day, but to place orders in a planned place, with fixed risks.
-The trade turns fully automatic.
+The trade turns almost fully automatic.